Sales and Voicemails – Best Practices for B2B Cold Calling

 Likewise, if one contact within a company or organization says “no,” it doesn’t mean that other contacts at that company will not be interested either.

-Keep trying until you reach someone and are able to ask open-ended questions and have a conversation about their needs and pain points.
+Keep trying until you reach someone, can ask open-ended questions and have a conversation about their needs and pain points.

 Be Ready With Your Message

 The numbers are clear.
 If you want to improve your sales numbers, it is up to you to reach the contact and make a connection.
-Understand that many of your calls will be answered electronically, and have your plan in place.
+Have your plan in place for when your call is answered electronically.

 What is your experience with multiple attempts and successful voicemails?
 Do you have a proven strategy for getting the attention of your prospect?
 Please leave me a note in the comments.